vegechick510/FitnessAppXXX/README.md

 5. **Favorite Workouts:** Users can now add their favorite workouts to a dedicated list for quick and easy access, making it convenient to stick to their preferred exercise routines.

+6. **Water Intake:** Users can now record their daiy water intake to keep track of their drinking habits.

+7. **Blog:** Introduce the beginner with the fitness and how to make effectively workout plan.

+8. **Shop:** Places where user can shop for workout gears.

-6. **BMI Calculator:** The newly added BMI (Body Mass Index) calculator helps users understand their current physical health status and aids in setting realistic weight management goals.
+9. **BMI Calculator:** The newly added BMI (Body Mass Index) calculator helps users understand their current physical health status and aids in setting realistic weight management goals.

-7. **Tracking User History:** BurnOut enables users to maintain a history of their fitness and dietary activities, providing insights into their progress over time and allowing for data-driven adjustments.
+10. **Tracking User History:** BurnOut enables users to maintain a history of their fitness and dietary activities, providing insights into their progress over time and allowing for data-driven adjustments.

-8. **Reviews:** Users can leave reviews and feedback on the fitness programs they've participated in, sharing their experiences with the community and helping others make informed choices.
+11. **Reviews:** Users can leave reviews and feedback on the fitness programs they've participated in, sharing their experiences with the community and helping others make informed choices.

 This document serves as a comprehensive reference point for users, giving them insight into the functionalities of BurnOut and encouraging them to participate in its development as an open-source software project.
 As an open-source project, the community can contribute additional features and enhancements to make BurnOut even more robust and tailored to individual needs before its official market release.
 Furthermore, it assists developers by providing a clear understanding of the codebase and serves as a valuable resource for the project's continued development.